-Istomin also played once with Stokowski, when he was principal guest conductor of the New York Philharmonic in 1949, playing the Mozart Concerto K. 271 which he had often performed with Adolf Busch.
+Istomin also played once with Stokowski when he was principal guest conductor of the New York Philharmonic in 1949, playing the Mozart Concerto K. 271 which he had frequently performed with Adolf Busch.
 Although he was used to a more rigorous and idiomatic approach, he greatly enjoyed this experience.
 Unfortunately the concert was not recorded.

 1949, October 29.
 New York, Carnegie Hall.
 Mozart, Concerto No. 9 K. 271.
 New York Philharmonic.